 Porcelain veneers help rebuild your damaged teeth to look sparkly and healthy again.
 Porcelain veneers can hide chips, cracks, and gum recession.

-Porcelain veneers give the most attractive and longest-lasting results aside from dental crowns which are overkill in these types of situations.
+Porcelain veneers give the most attractive and longest-lasting results aside from dental crowns that are overkill in these situations.
 And as most veneers last at least 15 years, you won’t have to worry about your tooth trauma for a long time.

 Teeth don’t just wear on the top; they can be eroded on all sides by acids in your diet or that are present in your mouth because of vomiting or reflux disease (GERD).
-This can make your teeth look discolored as the thin enamel begins to expose the darker dentin.
-Porcelain veneers can cover teeth that are eroded this way, giving you a smile that is not only whiter but stays white for longer as stain-resistant porcelain veneers can look attractive for a decade or more.
+This can make your teeth look discolored as the thin enamel exposes the darker dentin.
+Dental veneers can cover teeth that are eroded this way, giving you a smile that is not only whiter but stays white for longer, as stain-resistant dental veneers can look attractive for a decade or more.